SSYSteve/Human-behaviour-based-depression-analysis-using-hand-crafted-statistics-and-deep-learned/README.md

   publisher={IEEE}
 }

-If you have any probelm, you are more than welcome to contact siyang.song@nottingham.ac.uk
+If you have any probelm, you are more than welcome to contact ss2796@cam.ac.uk